eboukamza/google-drive-migration-tool/README.md

 Transfer the ownership between two different domains by coping folder hierarchy and files.

+This tool is EXPERIMENTAL and is NOT an official tool.
+This tool is released WITHOUT ANY warranty of any kind.

 | Source                 | Dest                   |
 | ---------------------- | ---------------------- |
 | Google Workspace       | Google Account (gmail) |